dlimcode/pm-tech-support/knowledge-base.md

 5. Use filters to view specific deals
 6. Generate reports from the Reports section

+### Q: How do I add a new client in the client management system?
+**A**: 1.
+Navigate to the client page.
+2. Click on 'Add Client'.
+3. Fill in the required details.
+4. Click 'Submit'.

 ## Navigation Quick Reference

 **Main Dashboard**: Central hub with overview widgets